ElijahEsparzaa/lilmansions-license-verification/README.md

 - Writes the result to `docs/license.json`.
 - Commits changes only when the license data changes.

-## Important

-The DRE says its public license information represents its records and may not reflect pending licensing changes.
-The website should therefore include an official DRE verification link and should not claim that the site's copy is an independent government verification.

 ## Official DRE lookup

 https://www2.dre.ca.gov/PublicASP/pplinfo.asp?License_id=01890136